Quantitative Homogenization of Differential Forms: Quantitative Homogenization

 Combining the three previous displays shows

-Moreover, since $0 < \beta \leq 1$, we notice that for each $k,m \in \N$ with $k \leq m,$ $3^{ (k-m)} \leq 3^{\beta (k-m)} $.
-In particular the third term on the right-hand side of~\eqref{expectationXm} is smaller than the second term on the right-hand side.
-Consequently, estimate~\eqref{expectationXm} can be simplified to obtain
+Moreover, since the exponent $\beta$ belongs to the interval $(0,1]$, we note that, for each pair of integers $k,m \in \N$ satisfying $k \leq m,$ one has the estimate $3^{ (k-m)} \leq 3^{\beta (k-m)}$.
+In particular the third term on the right side of~\eqref{expectationXm} is smaller than the second term on the right-hand side.
+Consequently, the estimate~\eqref{expectationXm} can be simplified and we obtain